JustinMShea/ExpectedReturns/README.md

 # GSoC-2020-Expected-Returns-Ilmanen

 ## Background

 A lack of portfolio diversification can severely impact the financial goals and long term plans for individual retirement accounts, University Endowment funds, and Municipal Pension funds alike.
-And as current financial market behavior has revealed, many investors are often not as diversified as they initially believe.
+And as financial market tumult surrounding `CoVid-19` has revealed, many investors are often not as diversified as they initially believe.
 While advisors are adept at packaging various financial products into "diversified portfolios", relationships among various asset classes can change